microsoft/MSRSec/TAs/optee_ta/AuthVars/README.md

 ### Crypto

 The AuthVars TA relies on external crypto libraries for PKCS7 signing using either OpenSSL or WolfSSL.
-See repo [README.md](../../../README.md#3-crypto-options) for more details.
+See the repo [README.md](../../../README.md#3-crypto-options) for more details on selecting a crypto package.

-### Non-Volatile Storage
+### Volatile and Non-Volatile Storage

+The TA will store up to 64KB each of volatile and non-volatile variables (for a total of 128KB).
+This may be increased by changing `MAX_NV_STORAGE` or `MAX_VOLATILE_STROAGE`.
+The maxium heap size the TA will be allocated is controlled by `DATA_SIZE`, currently set to 2x the expected worst case and may need to be increased.

 The AuthVars TA's memory is backed by the OP-TEE file system.
 See [OP-TEE's documentation](https://optee.readthedocs.io/architecture/secure_storage.html) for details.
 Each variable is stored as a seperate OP-TEE storage object.

 When the TA is first loaded it enumerates and loads all of its existing variables into memory.
 OP-TEE's filesystem guarantees atomicity of I/O operations, which is a requirement of the UEFI spec.
+The TA runs in single session mode so it only needs to access the underlying OP-TEE file system when updating or creating variables, otherwise it runs off the cached versions.

-This storage is currently encrypted by OP-TEE using a TA Storage Key (TSK) encryption key which is based on the device's unique hardware ID and the TPM's UUID.
+The storage is currently encrypted by OP-TEE using a TA Storage Key (TSK) encryption key which is based on the device's unique hardware ID and the TPM's UUID.

 ### Authenticated Variables

 The UEFI spec describes an authenticated variable store for use with Secure Boot.
-T
+The TA supports variable reads and writes up to 16KB in size (this is a limitation of the rich OS side driver).
+This should allow for a reasonable set of Secure Boot keys to be stored.

 ## Debugging AuthVars

 ### Clearing Storage

 During development of OP-TEE, if the key derivation functions change, the non-volatile memory will become inaccessible.
-OP-TEE offers a flag which clears RPMB storage on every boot which can be used to reset all TA storage: `CFG_RPMB_RESET_FAT=y`.
+OP-TEE offers a flag which clears RPMB storage on every boot which can be used to reset all TA storage.
+Recompile OP-TEE with `CFG_RPMB_RESET_FAT=y`.
 Note: This does not reset the RPMB key used to encrypt the backing storage, use `CFG_RPMB_TESTKEY=y` during development.

 ### Debug Output